pyrocko/pyrocko/doc/source/topics/pseudo-dynamic-rupture.rst

 Introduction
 ************

-Physics-based, dynamic rupture models, which rely on few parameters only, are needed to allow a realistic forward modelling and to reduce the effort and non-uniqueness of the inversion.
-The :py:class:`~pyrocko.gf.seismosizer.PseudoDynamicRupture` is a simplified, quasi-dynamic, semi-analytical rupture model suited for wavefield and static displacement simulations and earthquake source inversion.
-The rupture builds on the class of self-similar crack models.
-On one hand it is approximative as it neglects inertia and so far the details of frictional effects, and treats the rupture front growth in a simplified way.
+Physics-based, dynamic rupture models, which rely on few parameters only, are needed for realistic forward modelling and to reduce the effort and non-uniqueness of the inversion.
+The :py:class:`~pyrocko.gf.seismosizer.PseudoDynamicRupture` is a simplified, quasi-dynamic, semi-analytical rupture model suited for wavefield and static displacement simulation and earthquake source inversion.
+The rupture model builds on the class of self-similar crack models.
+On one hand it is approximative as it neglects inertia and so far the details of frictional effects and treats the rupture front growth in a simplified way.
 On the other hand, it is complete as the slip fulfils the boundary condition on the broken plane for every instantaneous rupture front geometry and applied stress.

 Theoretical foundation
 ======================

 .. note ::

-    Dahm, T., Metz, M., Heimann, S., Isken, M. P. (2021).
+    Dahm, T., Heimann, S., Metz, M., Isken, M. P. (2021).
 A self-similar dynamic rupture model based on the simplified wave-rupture analogy.
 Geophysical Journal International.
 Volume 225, Issue 3, June 2021, Pages 1586–1604, https://doi.org/10.1093/gji/ggab045

 .. contents :: Content
   :depth: 4